StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/using-aistudio/workspaces/using-git-in-ai-studio.md

 ## Designated Folders

 All work should be saved within the designated folders.
-Take note of the folder structure:
+Take note of the folder stuctures:

 - Save work within the provided folder structure to ensure it persists.
 - Files outside the designated folders are erased upon restarting the workspace.
 - Use local folders for private work and shared folders for collaborative projects.

 ## Jupyter Notebook

 Use Jupyter Notebook to push and pull changes after connecting to Git.
 The workspace will default to Jupyter Notebook.

 ## Kernel Settings
 Set the kernel to AI Studio for custom workspaces.